-At the end of April there was a new release of ONgDB.
+At the end of April there was a new release of ONgDB that begins a fully open era for graphs.
 We had the opportunity to celebrate this release at The Honest Company last night with the Graph Database LA Meetup group where I shared many of the highlights from the release.
 The latest release ushers in a new era of scalable yet reliable graph database technology with, this version of ONgDB based on a completely redesigned architecture that offers enhanced developer productivity, and varying deployment options at a massive scale.

 - Redesigned internals that eradicates limits on node numbers and restoration of indexed and stored properties and relationships.